Beginner's Guide to Investing in Stocks | Stock Market Basics

 What's a Stock?

-Stock is generally considered an equity which is used to describe the ownership certificates of the company.
-The unit of stocks is referred to as shares.
-These stocks are exchanged, which means bought and sold, mostly on stock exchanges or stock markets.
+A stock represents ownership in a company, and the unit of stocks is referred to as shares.
+These shares can be bought and sold, mostly on stock exchanges or stock markets.

 What's the Stock Market?